How to Use Tracking

 This area provides you with video, podcast and web-based training to help you navigate the MA EPHT website.

-The following video tutorials can enhance your understanding of the website.
-Each video provides a brief (approximately 2 minute) film on the following topics:
+The following tutorials can enhance your understanding of the website.
+Each tutorial provides a brief overview on the following topics:

 This podcast highlights the utility of the National Environmental Public Health Tracking Network for nurses in a variety of settings.
 It features commentary from the American Nurses Association and stories from a public health nurse in Massachusetts.